Sifra Covid-19 Cijfers Covid-19 Numbers Covid-19

 Belangrijk: Bij klachten blijf thuis, ga niet werken en bel 0800 – 0800.

-Er zijn 17 actieve gevallen van Covid-19 op Bonaire op 29 augustus 2021.
-Van de 27 binnengekomen testresultaten was er één positief.
-De persoon die positief is getest is een bezoeker van Bonaire.
-Drie personen zijn hersteld van Covid-19.
+Er zijn 16 actieve gevallen van Covid-19 op Bonaire op 31 augustus 2021.
+Van de 10 binnengekomen testresultaten was er geen één positief.
+Eén persoon is hersteld van Covid-19.

 Voor meer informatie over reizen, risicolanden en de actuele regels: www.bonairecrisis.com.